mlesnoff/JchemoDemo/Misc/config.md

 (the **dot** at the end of the above command means that VsCode will load the project of where VsCode locates; if the dot is removed after command `activate`, the command loads the global environment)

-- Install one package (any package can be chosen), for instance package *StatsBase.jl*, from the official Julia packages repository
+- Install one package (any package can be chosen), for instance package *StatsBase.jl*, from the official Julia packages repository:
-    - In the Pkg REPL, type
+    - In the Pkg REPL, type:
     ```julia
         (StudyTrees) pkg> add StatsBase
     ```
     - This installs *StatsBase.jl* in the environment, and creates the corresponding files *Project.toml* and *Manifest.toml* in the *StudyTree* directory.
-The project-environment *StudyTrees* is now created
+The project-environment *StudyTrees* is now created.
 - To check the installed package in the project-environment *StudyTrees*, type in Pkg REPL:
 ```julia
     (StudyTrees) pkg> status